Updated: Aug 29, 2021

-Our successful wellbeing series is back; exploring the complex relationship we have with our bodies and unpacking some of the common self-image struggles that many of us face as part of the Queer Community.
+Our successful wellbeing series 'Me, My Body and I' is back; exploring the complex relationship we have with our bodies and unpacking some of the common self-image struggles that many of us face as part of the Queer Community.

 As queer people, the relationship with our bodies is complicated.
 It's no surprise that the LGBTQ+ community as a whole is disproportionately affected by poor self-image, eating disorders and body dysmorphia.
 In an Attitude magazine survey, only 1% of respondents said they were “very happy” with their body.
 Over 50%, however, said they were unhappy with it.

 Despite the incredible diversity contained within the LGBTQ+ community, we are still often presented with concepts of the 'ideal' gay man, trans woman, non-binary person.
 Striving for those ideals naturally puts a lot of pressure on our mental health; Gay and bisexual men are almost three times as likely to develop disordered eating habits as heterosexual men, and it’s well-known that those in the LGBTQ+ community already face more risk of mental health challenges.
 Those in the transgender and nonbinary communities often not only have to deal with body issues, but may have gender dysphoria added into the mix.
 Our bodies can get caught up in this tug of war of what society expects us to look like, and what we want to look like.

 Even outside of our queer identities, we are often taught to critique how we look and strive for improvement - even if that “better” isn’t realistic, possible or necessary.
 In the age of social media, we see perfect lives and beautiful bodies every day, and it’s easy to fall into the trap of comparing yourself to others.